tardate/LittleArduinoProjects/README.md

-# 202 Little Arduino and Electronics Projects
+# 203 Little Arduino and Electronics Projects
-> Latest addition:sparkles: [AudioLevelIndicatorKit](./Electronics101/AudioLevelIndicatorKit) - an audio level indicator kit based on the LM3915
+> Latest addition:sparkles: [HomopolarMotor](./Kinetics/HomopolarMotor) - build a basic homopolar motor

 Just my collection of electronics projects, many involving an Arduino in one way or another.